US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 | Tariff Layer | Typical Rate | Notes |

-| MFN Base Tariff | Varies by HTS code | Standard WTO rate for all member countries |
+| MFN Base Tariff | Varies by HTS | Standard WTO rate |

-| Section 301 (China-specific) | 7.5% – 25% | Maintained; current term expires November 10, 2026 |
+| Section 301 (China) | 7.5% - 25% | Expires Nov 10, 2026 |

-| Section 122 Global Surcharge | +10% | New as of February 24, 2026; 150 day duration |
+| Section 122 Surcharge | +10% | New Feb 24, 2026; 150-day duration |

 | AD/CVD | Varies | Product-specific; fully additive |

-| Section 232 (Steel/Aluminum) | Varies | Non-additive with Section 122 |
+| Section 232 (Steel/Alum) | Varies | Non-additive with Sec 122 |

 For many high-volume product categories including furniture, consumer electronics, and outdoor goods, combined effective rates now exceed 55%.
 Landed cost models that haven't been updated since 2024 are significantly understating true import costs.
+See our US import tariffs from China: complete 2026 guide.

 IEEPA Tariff Refunds: What Importers Should Know